aheck/reflectrpc/README.md

 - Client that supports TCP and UNIX Domain Sockets, line-based plain sockets, HTTP, HTTP Basic Auth, TLS, and TLS client auth
 - Create HTML documentation from a running RPC service by using the program *rpcdoc*
+- Create documented client code from a running RPC service with the program *rpcgencode*

 ## Datatypes ##